Speakers

 2. Boost understanding of current gaps and needs within existing practices of circularity in the water sector and how existing frameworks can influence future water strategies.

-3. Enhance understanding the potential of circularity-focused innovations in water use in agriculture, aquaculture, and industry competitiveness in global supply chains committed to local sustainable development toward inclusive and water sensitive economic growth.
+3. Enhance understanding of the potential of circularity-focused innovations in water use in agriculture, aquaculture, and industry competitiveness in global supply chains committed to local sustainable development toward inclusive and water-sensitive economic growth.

 6. Understand the roles of youth, civil societies, and entrepreneurs in driving pro-environmental business practices and innovation in the water sector.